pret/pokecrystal/docs/joe_docs/new_features.md

   - Holy Grail: replace HMs with tools
 - Start from any town
 - Start with any base pokemon
-- Once you can fly, you can fly anywhere!
 - Rebattleable Gyms

 ### Bugfixes - TODO